btoll/benjamintoll.com/content/post/getting_started_with_go.md

         - Describes the module, including its module path (in effect, its name) and its dependencies ...
 Though you can edit the `go.mod` file, you'll find it more reliable to make changes through go commands.
     + `go.sum` ([from the docs]):
         - Contains cryptographic hashes that represent the module's dependencies.
 Go tools use these hashes to authenticate downloaded modules, attempting to confirm that the downloaded module is authentic.
 Where this confirmation fails, Go will display a security error.
+        - Note that the hashes are also time-dependent.
 1. Add a `require` directive(s) to `go.mod` for all direct dependencies and their indirect dependencies.
 1. If needed, downloads module source code (can download from a module proxy) into the module cache.
 1. Authenticates the downloaded deps.

+> What does `// indirect` mean next to a package dependency in `go.mod`?
+This indicates that a package has been downloaded but is not yet used in the application's source code.

 ```bash
 $ go run main.go